Visa Renewal

 Required Application Documents

-To renew your F-1 visa, you will need to submit certain documents to a U.S. Embassy or Consulate (forms can be downloaded, or obtained from any U.S. Consulate).
-Please check at the American Embassy in your home country.
+To renew your F-1 visa, you will need to submit certain documents to a U.S. Embassy or Consulate (forms can be downloaded or obtained from any U.S. Consulate).
+Please check specific requirements on the website of the embassy where you will apply for your visa

 • USCIS Form I-20 - You need to request a travel signature from the ISSS if you do not already have one, or if you have a travel signature that will be more than six months old at the time you wish to return to the U.S.

-• Drexel Certification of Enrollment– Request a support letter which will also verify that you are a full-time student at Drexel University.
+• Drexel Certification of Enrollment – Request a support letter which will also verify that you are a full-time student at Drexel University.
+Refer to Drexel Central's information on Verifying Enrollment for instructions.

 • Financial Documents - If the documents that prove you have sufficient funds to support your education in the U.S. will be more than twelve months old at the time you apply for a new visa, we suggest that you arrange for new financial documents to be submitted with your visa application.
 If all or any part of your funding comes from Drexel University (e.g., scholarship, teaching fellowship, research assistantship), we recommend that you obtain a letter or document verifying the validity and amount of the award, preferably for the semester or academic year when you will return to the U.S. to resume your studies.
 If all or any part of your funding comes from other sources (e.g., family funds, government scholarship, loan), we suggest that you obtain a letter or document verifying the amount and availability of funding, preferably for the quarter or academic year when you will return to the U.S. to resume your studies.

-RE-ENTRY U.S. with an expired Visa: The ‘Automatic Visa Revalidation’ Program
+Re-entry to the U.S. with an expired Visa: The "Automatic Visa Revalidation" Program

 Contact Us